 Consider Bulking Up Your Extracurriculars

-Don’t gloss over your extracurriculars!
-If you’re wondering how to strengthen your application, consider signing up for internships, gaining more relevant work experience, and volunteering to boost your overall application.
-Showing that you have broad interests and are capable of balancing your schedule looks great on a med school application.
+Consider signing up for internships, gaining more relevant work experience, and volunteering to boost your overall application.
+Showing that you have broad interests and are capable of balancing your schedule looks great on medical school applications.

 Hire a Med School Admissions Coach

 Hiring a seasoned medical school admissions coach can help you improve every aspect of your application while keeping you focused and motivated throughout the process.
-At Inspira, our team of coaches is packed with former admissions committee members and doctors who know exactly what med schools want to see.
+At Inspira, our team of coaches includes former admissions committee members and doctors who know exactly what med schools want to see.

 Be Patient